Skip to main content

 Biographical Note

 W. A. Carter was a sutler and probate judge at Fort Bridger from 1859 until his death in 1881.
-After his death Carter's widow, Mary Elizabeth (Hamilton) Carter, took her husband's place as post trader until 1890.
+After his death, Carter's widow, Mary Elizabeth (Hamilton) Carter, took her husband's place as post trader until 1890.

-William Alexander Carter known as "Mr. Fort Bridger" was the most important individual at Fort Bridger, Wyoming and a key player in the economic development of the intermountain west.
-Carter's personality and the Fort were so intimately connected that to many contemporaries Fort Bridger was "Carter's Fort."
+William Alexander Carter, known as "Mr. Fort Bridger", was the most important individual at Fort Bridger, Wyoming, and a key player in the economic development of the Intermountain West.
+Carter's personality and the fort were so intimately connected that to many contemporaries, Fort Bridger was "Carter's Fort."

 Carter, a Virginian, came to Fort Bridger with Johnston's army in 1857 during the so-called Utah War.
 Since goods and people traveling west passed through Fort Bridger, Carter was at the center of economic activities on the frontier.
 Making the most of his situation, Carter opened a general store.
-He carried on a brisk trade with soldiers, scientific expeditions, miners and mountaineers, Indians, and emigrants on the Overland Trail.
+He carried on a brisk trade with soldiers, scientific expeditions, miners, mountaineers, Indians, and emigrants on the Overland Trail.

 One of the region's early businessmen, Carter was involved in mining, oil, logging, and cattle ranching, and he also operated a sawmill.
-He raised hay and grain on the land surrounding the Fort to fill contracts with the government.
-In addition to his business activities Carter was justice of the peace and probate judge for Green River County.
+He raised hay and grain on the land surrounding the ort to fill contracts with the government.
+In addition to his business activities, Carter was justice of the peace and probate judge for Green River County.
 Originally, Fort Bridger was in Utah Territory; but it became a part of the newly created Wyoming Territory on July 25, 1868.
 (The official date for the organization of the Wyoming Territory was May 19, 1869.)

 Judge Carter was known for his hospitality.
-He tried to lead the life of a gentleman, had an excellent library, and a Steinway piano.
+He tried to lead the life of a gentleman, had an excellent library, and owned a Steinway piano.
 He was a Republican and a member of the Methodist Episcopal Church.

 W. A. and Mary E. Carter had six children: Ada, who married army surgeon J. K. Corson, Anna (Mrs. James Van Allen Carter), Lulie (Mrs. Maurice Groshon), Roberta (Mrs. W. H. Camp), William A. and Edgar.
 James Van Allen Carter was not related to Judge Carter but was a son-in-law.